mozerpol/learningRISC-V/README.md

 For learning assembly language, I highly recommend using this simulator:
 [08.12.2020] https://www.kvakil.me/venus/
 This simulator has two parts:
-- Editor - here we can write our code
+- Editor - here we can write our code.
 When you click "Simulator" the code will be compiled[?] automatically.
 - Simulator - here you can test the code and check the results In `Editor`  part I entered the code:
 ```